projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 - **No-Operation scheduler**:

-  The NOOP (No-operation) scheduler has the same policy as the original partition mode; every pCPU can run only two thread objects: one is the idle thread, and another is the thread of the assigned vCPU.
-With this scheduler, vCPU works in work-conserving mode, and will run once it is ready.
-Idle thread can run when the vCPU thread blocked.
+  The NOOP (No-operation) scheduler has the same policy as the original 1-1 mapping previously used; every pCPU can run only two thread objects: one is the idle thread, and another is the thread of the assigned vCPU.
+With this scheduler, vCPU works in Work-Conserving mode, which always try to keep resource busy, and will run once it is ready.
+Idle thread can run when the vCPU thread is blocked.

 - **IO sensitive round-robin scheduler**: